Ndifreke/hugo/README.md

 ## Post-install

+The template includes:

-The `content` directory includes two pieces of sample content, provided so that the initial install has some content to show.
-Replace it with your actual content as desired.
+* two pieces of sample content in the content directory
+* The `minimal` theme

-You can remove the `minimal` theme if you so desire and replace it with one you download or one you create yourself.
+You can remove the `minimal` theme if you so desire and replace it with one you download from https://themes.gohugo.io/ or one you create yourself.

 ## Customizations